 If you miss a dose, take it as soon as you remember.
 If you do not remember until it is almost time for your next dose, skip the missed dose and take the medicine at the next regularly scheduled time.
 Do not take 2 doses of INVOKANA® at the same time.

-Although INVOKANA® is not a weight-loss medicine, and each person is different, people can experience reduction in weight—on average 3%.
-Results may vary by dose and when used with certain other diabetes medications.
+Although INVOKANA® is not a weight-loss medicine, and each person is different, people can experience reduction in weight—on average 2–3%.
+Results may vary by dose and when used alone or with certain other diabetes medications.